Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Manual action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/ManualAction.png "[Manual action]")

 The *Manual action* core action is used to control the workflow by a manual user interaction.
-Depending on the user's decision, a different workflow path may be taken.
-For example, each invoice that exceeds a certain amount, is to be approved by a user, before it is posted in accounting.
+It allows you to implement approval procedures to your workflows.
+Depending on the user's decision, a different workflow path may than be taken.
+For example, each order that exceeds a certain amount, is to be checked by a user, before it is released or cancelled.
+If a workflow contains a manual action, the corresponding process is stopped until the user has done the decision in the process.